 EP: After I’ve registered if the wine smells good or not I can deconstruct it from there as far as the fruit, non-fruit, and the rest.

 TG: When you first put your nose in the glass, what do you do?
 What starts your tasting sequence?
 I’m watching your eyes and they move really fast, they go here--down into the glass—then almost immediately up in front and finally up and to the left.
 But again, it all happens really fast.

 EP: Right, first I’m looking at the center or the core of the wine.

 TG: So you’re looking at the wine?

 TG: When you look at the core of the wine, do you say anything to yourself?

 EP: No, I don’t.

 TG: But do you say that to yourself?
 Stop and hold for it a second because again you do it really fast.
 Your eyes are down and it’s almost like a rebound when they move out front and then up.
-So for your there’s a starting point but I want to know if there’s anything that prompts your eyes to go up.
+For you, there’s a starting point; but I want to know if there’s anything that prompts your eyes to go up.

 EP: I have to look down to make sure the glass makes it to my face!
 (Laughs)

-EP: There’s a certain place I like to have my nose in the glass and I think that’s why I start down there; I like to position my face in the glass a certain way and part of that is looking into the glass.
+EP: There’s a certain place I like to have my nose in the glass; I think that’s why I start down there.
+I like to position my face in the glass a certain way and part of that is looking into the glass.